Geometry of Gaussian free field sign clusters and random interlacements: Basic setup and first properties

 The connectivity properties of $ \tilde{\I}^u$ will be studied in Section \ref{secconnec}.
 In particular, as stated in Corollary \ref{RIconnected}, $\widetilde {\mathcal I}^u$ is $\widetilde {\P}^I$-a.s.\ an unbounded and connected subset of $\widetilde G$, and the same is true of $ {\mathcal I}^u$ (as a subset of $G$).
 We will elaborate on an important link between the fields $\tilde{\ell}_{\tilde{G},u}$ and $\tilde{\phi}$ from \eqref{defphitilde} and \eqref{eq:l_B} in Section \ref{seclevelsettilde}.

 Finally, one of the main tools in the study of the percolative properties of the vacant set of random interlacements and of the level sets of the Gaussian free field, and the driving force behind the renormalization arguments of Section \ref{sectionpercsigncluster} are a certain family of correlation inequalities on $\tilde{G}$, which we now state.
 Their common feature is a small sprinkling for the parameters $u$ and $h$, respectively, which partially compensates the absence of a BK-inequality (after van den Berg and Kesten, see for instance \cite{MR1707339}) caused by the presence of long-range correlations in these models.
 The results below, in particular \eqref{decouplingRI} below, are of independent interest.
-We recall the notation from the paragraph preceding \nolinebreak\eqref{defphitilde} and \eqref{eq:l_B} and use $C(A,\R)$ to denote the space of continuous functions from $A$ to the reals, where the topology on $A$ is generally clear from the context. \begin{The} Suppose $G$ is infinite, connected and $(G,\lambda)$ such that \eqref{p0}, \eqref{Ahlfors}, \eqref{Green} hold.
-Let $\tilde{A}_1$ and $\tilde{A}_2$ be two Borel-measurable subsets of $\tilde{G}$, at least one of which is bounded.
-Let $s=d(\tilde{A}_1^*,\tilde{A}_2^*)$ and $r = \delta(\tilde{A}_1^*) \wedge \delta(\tilde{A}_2^*)$ (note that $r< \infty$).
-There exist $\Cl{CdecouGFF}$ and $\Cl[c]{cdecouGFF}$ such that for all $\eps\in{(0,1)},$ and all measurable functions $f_i:C(\tilde{A}_i,\R)\rightarrow[0,1]$, $i=1,2$, which are either both increasing or both decreasing, if $s>0$,
+We recall the notation from the paragraph preceding \nolinebreak\eqref{defphitilde} and \eqref{eq:l_B} and use $C(A,\R)$ to denote the space of continuous functions from $A$ to the reals, where the topology on $A$ is generally clear from the context.
+We moreover endow $C(A,\R)$ with the partial order $f\leq g$ if and only if $f(x)\leq g(x)$ for all $x\in{A}$.